• Skip to primary navigation

 A serving spoon sitting in the pan with a big scoop of old-fashioned cornbread dressing on it

-Today, along with this classic Thanksgiving recipe, we'll also discover the difference between stuffing and dressing, a simple way to spruce up this old classic, make-ahead and reheating tips, and even how to freeze it up to two months in advance!
+Today, along with this classic Thanksgiving dinner recipe, we'll also discover the difference between stuffing and dressing, a simple way to spruce up this old classic, make-ahead and reheating tips, and even how to freeze it up to two months in advance!

 This recipe was inspired by my Grandma Campbell's Thanksgiving dressing.
 It is a dish that feels like family and reminds me of home.
 What better purpose could food serve?
 I'm sure regardless of where you're from, you've likely heard that cornbread is somewhat of a staple in the South.
-Old-Fashioned Cornbread Dressing at Thanksgiving is no exception, and this one is a long-established, fan-favorite tradition.

 an overhead look at three bowls of fresh herbs